Dismay in oil Twitterverse upon popular U.S. crude trader's exit

 The ensuing exchange between the two men is not publicly visible in its entirety because Rosenfeldt’s account has been removed from Twitter since his departure.

-On Tuesday, Demasi changed his username to make his account anonymous, saying he was “forced go dark” because he could not have his interactions on Twitter interfere with his career.

-While Rosenfeldt is off Twitter for now, he did not rule out a return.
+While he is off Twitter for now, he did not rule out a return.
 “Yesterday morning, I would have said something different but after receiving (lots of) emails...
 I am thinking maybe a break.
 So we’ll see,” he said on Friday.

-Reporting by Devika Krishna Kumar in New York; Editing by Cynthia Osterman and Jonathan Oatis
+(Reporting by Devika Krishna Kumar in New York; Editing by Cynthia Osterman)